hoodiecrow/ConsTcl/README.md

 __expand-and__

 `expand-and` expands the `and` macro.
-It returns a `begin`-expression if the macro has 0 or 1 elements, and a nested `if` construct otherwise.
+It returns a `begin`-expression if the macro has 0 or 1 elements, and a nested `if` construct otherwise. `S begin` stands for "the symbol begin".

 <table border=1><thead><tr><th colspan=2 align="left">expand-and (internal)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>